cossio/TruncatedNormal.jl/README.md

 Pkg.add(url="https://github.com/cossio/TruncatedNormal.jl")
 ```

+## Usage

-This package does not import any symbols.
+This package does not export any symbols.
 The following functions are defined.

 Mean of the truncated standard normal distribution: